valencia94/acta-ui/README.md

 The environment is validated during `vite dev` and `vite build` via [`vite-plugin-validate-env`](https://github.com/Julien-R44/vite-plugin-validate-env).

-When running the automated tests or building the project, provide the variable on the command line:
+When running tests or building the project, provide the variable on the command line:

 ```bash
 VITE_API_BASE_URL=http://localhost:9999 pnpm test